Petr-Chalupa/DynamicTextAnchors/README.md

 #### `splitArrayToChunks(array, del)`

-Splits given array into array of smaller chunks by the giver delimiter.
+Splits given array into array of smaller chunks by the given delimiter.

 #### `isValidHexColor(hex)`